Updated April 30th 2018

 Second hand 45s LPs and the occasional 78 can be found at:

-Bambino Church Road (basement); Haynes Lane Market (upstairs and, downstairs: front and back); and Project Vinyl, Carberry Road off Westow Street (entrance to the left of the old dairy)
+Bambino Church Road (basement); Haynes Lane Market (upstairs and downstairs); and Project Vinyl, Carberry Road off Westow Street (entrance to the left of the old dairy)

 This blog records notes about London (and Greater London) streets – what the buildings are, what the background is.
 These pages have been compiled over many years and from many sources – it’s not intended to copy from other people’s work.